JaneliaSciComp/hortacloud-importer/README.md

 ## Convert Tiff Slices on a Local PC
-1. Create an input folder for puting your tiff slices.
+1. Create an input folder for putting your tiff slices.
 2. Copy your tiff slices to the input folder.
 3. Create an output folder.
 4. Run the following command.